interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 connecting.
 The backend container serves the built frontend to connecting clients.

+## Stop script

-## When the application should be brought down, execute stop script
+When the application should be brought down, execute stop script.

 TODO implement stop script